benjithorpe/hilo/README.md

 # Python Practice

-scripts from books and tutorial
+scripts from books, tutorials, challenges, and self practice.